-Like other designated cities in Japan, Yokohama's debt profile reflects the cost of infrastructure operations, such as water, sewage, mass transport, roads, ports and land redevelopment projects.
-The city has relied on debt financing to provide the facilities to service an increasing number of households, but Yokohama's debt has fallen from the peak of ¥5,028.2 billion in fiscal 2003 to ¥4,143 billion in fiscal 2019.
-Nevertheless we expect the improvement to suspend toward end of fiscal 2021 from the higher financing needs to cover tax revenue shortfalls, including the rise in rinzai-sai debt.
+Like other designated cities with large population in Japan, Yokohama's debt profile reflects the cost of infrastructure operations, such as water, sewage, mass transport, roads, ports and land redevelopment projects.
+The city has relied on debt financing to provide the facilities to service an increasing number of households, but Yokohama's total debt has fallen from the peak of around ¥5 trillion as of the end of fiscal 2003.
+As of the end of fiscal 2020, its total net debt amounted to ¥3.974 trillion.